How You Can Help

 Sea turtles face many threats, but we can all make small changes to help protect nesting and hatchling turtles on our beaches.

-Leave No Trace!
-The best thing we can do for sea turtles is keep our beaches clean.
+Leave Only Footprints!
 Remove all furniture, toys and canopies from the beach each night.
 Fill in any holes and flatten sandcastles.
 Throw trash away in proper receptacles and avoid leaving food on the beach which may attract predators.

 Both the Leave No Trace (Pensacola Beach) and Perdido Key Habitat Conservation ordinances prohibit furniture and other obstructions from being left on beach starting one hour after sunset to one hour after sunrise.
 Santa Rosa Island Authority staff, county staff, or condo managers/associations may remove items if left unattended.
 Please check with your property manager or community leader for more information regarding your area.